 During processing, a surface scattering area image for the scene is calculated and saved.
 This projected area image is used to create the RTC product - the SAR image is multiplied by the ratio of an ellipsoidal scattering image (used during calibration) and this scattering area image.
 Note that this image is always projected to gamma-nought (γ0).

 In a final step, the RTC product is geocoded into map-projected space.
 Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ0) power scale values by default, though there are options to process to sigma-nought (σ0) radiometry and amplitude or decibel (dB) scale.

->

-> After the terrain correction is completed, the RTC products are exported to GeoTIFF format.
+After the terrain correction is completed, the RTC products are exported to GeoTIFF format.
 If the scene being processed is dual polarization, users have the option to add a full-resolution RGB Decomposition GeoTIFF to the RTC product package.
-Side products including the DEM, layover shadow map, scattering area map, and incidence angle map are converted into GeoTIFF format.
+Side products including the DEM, layover-shadow map (always included), scattering area map, and incidence angle map are converted into GeoTIFF format.
 In addition, a README text file, browse images, item-specific ArcGIS-compatible XML metadata files, a log file, and a shapefile indicating the data extent are generated for the product.

->

-> The naming convention for the RTC products follows this pattern for its base names:
+The naming convention for the RTC products follows this pattern for its base names: